rodel100/Context/readme.md

 ## Installation

-To install and set up the Context project, follow these steps:
+To install and set up the Context project, follow these steps

 1. **Clone the repository:**